 Sex, Love and The Deep Yes

 “Sex is the life force.”
 It’s a powerful first sentence — unabashed, concise, and direct.
 Most essentially know this about sex.
 Few would agree with it.
 We all must contend with a life force that “comes from the deepest part of ourselves and carries the vitality of our beings.”
 To believe this and respond to it leaves only one thing to do: receive.
 And in our sex life, it is so difficult to play and love and not feel as though we must control and measure and balance because that is exactly what we are conditioned to do.
 We can and will find and live in that Yes and a condition of receiving.
 “Yes!
 Yes!
 Yes!”

 I will leave you here at the end with a quote from the beginning of The Deep Yes: The Lost Art of True Receiving.

 “It never occurs to us that accepting love IS love–that fully taking love in is the most loving thing we can do, not only for ourselves but also for the “giver”.
 It doesn’t occur to us that embracing love is, in fact, love itself.
 In the end, there is no giver and no receiver.
 There is only the received and the receiver, or both are denied.”

 Dr. Rosalyn Dischiavo is a health educator, poet, and former marriage and family therapist with a background in addictions.
 Her spiritual studies and practices have included Christianity, Zen Buddhism, reform Judaism, Goddess studies, Native American traditions, and Himalayan Tantra, an Indian sister science to yoga and Ayurveda.
 In 2011, she founded the Institute for Sexuality Education and Enlightenment (ISEE) in order to bring a mind-body-spirit approach into the fields of health education, sex education, and therapy.
-Roz lives in the Farmington Valley in northwest Connecticut.
+Roz lives in Tucson, Arizona.